awei01/katsu-site-source/posts/2014-03-07-floral-bow-ties-and-floral-pocket-squares-oh-my.md

 [![](http://1.bp.blogspot.com/-3fdkeb6z-_I/UxoRaEJlQjI/AAAAAAAABhU/XQg_hEcsiYo/s1600/Floral_0002.jpg)](http://1.bp.blogspot.com/-3fdkeb6z-_I/UxoRaEJlQjI/AAAAAAAABhU/XQg_hEcsiYo/s1600/Floral_0002.jpg)

 Interested in trying on one of our new floral bow ties or pocket squares with your suit?
 Want help transitioning into spring?
 Need a lighter suit for warmer days coming?
-Contact a style consultant at info@9tailors.com
+Contact a style consultant at {{ site.emails.info }}